kunkun-tang/Datafest-Ipark/README.md

 # Datafest-Ipark

-##### `An parking app, to reduce the chaos behind football game day parking，decrease traffic and increase the enjoyment of the game day experience`
+##### `An parking app, to reduce the chaos behind football game day parking，decrease traffic and increase the enjoyment of the game day experience.`

 ## Overview
 ![image](app/assets/images/gameday.png)